Current News

 Upgrading, where to start…

-A few years ago, South Essex put together a plan for sequentially upgrading the components of their UNOX HPO secondary system.
-DWG ASSOCIATES assisted with the development of that plan.
-The plan was comprehensive and included recommendations ranging from immediate minor fixes that would improve operating efficiency to a sequential equipment replacement schedule driven by increasing maintenance expenditures on the existing equipment.
+A few years ago, the South Essex Sewerage District Plant (Salem, Massachusetts) put together a plan for sequentially upgrading the components of their UNOX HPO secondary system.
+With plant staff, DWG ASSOCIATES assisted with the development of the plan.
+The plan was comprehensive and included recommendations ranging from immediate minor fixes that would rapidly improve operating efficiency to a sequential equipment replacement schedule driven by increasing maintenance expenditures on the existing equipment.
 The sequential equipment replacement schedule was rearranged almost immediately because of the energy efficiency improvements that would be realized by switching from PSA to VPSA oxygen generation.
-Economic analyses indicated that oxygen production energy consumption would decrease by 50% with a VPSA oxygen generator.
+Economic analyses indicated that oxygen production energy consumption would decrease by 50% (or more) with a VPSA oxygen generator.
 The power savings over the life of the new unit totally offsets the capital needed for purchase of the new generator.
 Preliminary engineering also indicates that the VPSA equipment footprint is actually smaller than that of the existing PSA.
 Therefore, existing infrastructure can house the new VPSA oxygen generator.
+Potential plant permit changes have temporarily delayed the PSA replacement.

 Western Lake Superior Sanitary District, Duluth, Minnesota